Essential Django packages ❤️

 Sponsor django-ninja on BuyMeACoffee ☕️

 django-rest-framework is the 800-pound gorilla when building a REST framework with Django.
-It has lots of documentation and lots of supporters.
+It has a lot of documentation and lots of supporters.
 Personally, I also find it a little cumbersome to use and grok.
-I have only used django-ninja for two projects, but I really enjoyed its approach, especially if you have ever used FastAPI or are a fan of Python typing.
-I hope it continues to evolve and provide an alternative to DRF.
+I have only used django-ninja for a few projects, but I really enjoyed its approach, especially if you have ever used FastAPI or are a fan of Python typing.
+Looking forward to it continuing to evolve!

 strawberry